ikonst/documentation/content/en/tracing/troubleshooting/agent_apm_metrics.md

 `datadog.trace_agent.obfuscation.sql_cache.hits`
 : **Type**: Count<br>
-Number of Get calls where a value was found for the corresponding key.
+Number of GET calls where a value was found for the corresponding key.

 `datadog.trace_agent.obfuscation.sql_cache.misses`
 : **Type**: Count<br>
-Number of Get calls where a value was not found for the corresponding key.
+Number of GET calls where a value was not found for the corresponding key.

 `datadog.trace_agent.panic`
 : **Type**: Gauge<br>